Things to Do in Watchet, Somerset: Best Attractions, Walks & One-Day Guide

 Cleeve Abbey

 Three miles southwest of Watchet is Cleeve Abbey.
-This medieval monastery is a Grade I listed building from the late 12th century.
+This medieval monastery is a Grade I-listed building dating to the late 12th century.
 Its 350-year monastic history includes a legacy of housing for monks of the Cistercian order.

 Henry VIII ordered the closure of Cleeve Abbey in 1536, upon which it was converted into a country house.
 Today, the abbey grounds are cared for by English Heritage and open for public viewing.